-Me & my shell art for:
+Me & my shell art created for:

 "The Beach Lady of American Beach"

-My adopted father and myself - 1965
+My adopted father and I - 1965

+My clients trust me to capture personal stories and preserve them for future generations.
 By combining my love for art, history, nature and research, I offer a unique set of skills that enables me to capture a story and share it well.

 History is the tapestry of life woven out of nature.
 Share your story for future generations to know.